-Lately, working on the various updates needed for our website or the applications we have in our portfolio (or in progress), we encountered the need to send emails.
+Lately, while working on the various updates needed for our website or the applications we have in our portfolio (or in progress), we encountered the need to send emails.

 1. SMTP (direct mail)